Lutheeshgoparapu/LU-Decomposition/README.md

-# LU Decomposition without zero on the diagonal
+# Use LU Decomposition to solve a matrix.

 ## AIM: